 Keep in mind that those who choose not to participate in MIPS and are eligible will get a zero in each category.
 Needless to say, getting a zero will plummet a provider’s MIPS score, and therefore their reputation to the ground.
 However, a high MIPS Composite Score can be a huge boon to your practice.

 Utilize the virality and interconnectedness of social media to advertise your practice with the MIPS Composite Score.
 It is possible that third-party review sites will not feature your practice (positively or negatively), or will feature it incorrectly (small sample sizes, data), which makes self-publishing the MIPS score a viable option.
-Self-publishing ratings allows you to be in charge of how you are presented online, and will give you a hands-on approach to patient engagement.
-You may promote your score to consumers and show them that you are a top-notch provider by stringent government standards.
+Self-publishing ratings allow you to be in charge of how you are presented online and will give you a hands-on approach to patient engagement.
+You may promote your score to consumers and show them that you are a top-notch provider of stringent government standards.